dottspina/dtsh/doc/site/src/getting-started.rst

 Install Alongside West
 ----------------------

-This method installs DTSh in a Python virtual environment that belongs to a West workspace, (where the `west` command itself is installed, with other dependencies).
+This method installs DTSh in a Python virtual environment that belongs to a West workspace (where the `west` command itself is installed, with other dependencies).

 Assuming you've followed Zephyr's `Getting Started Guide <Zephyr-Getting Started_>`_,